-Upon approval by the full Council, this statement will published on the Council's Website.
-In addition, for posts where the full time equivalent salary is over £60,000 per annum the

-Council's Annual Statement of Accounts will include a note setting out by posts the total amount of:
+Upon approval by the full Council, this statement will be published on the Council's Website.
+In addition, for posts where the full-time equivalent salary is over £60,000 per annum the Council's Annual Statement of Accounts will include a note setting out by post the total amount of:

-- salary, fees or allowances paid to or receivable by the person in the current and previous year; - any bonuses so paid or receivable by the person in the current and previous year; - any sums payable by way of expenses allowance that are chargeable to UK income tax: - any compensation for loss of employment and any other payments connected with termination; and - any benefits received that do not fall within the above.
+- any bonuses so paid or receivable by the person in the current and previous year; - any sums payable by way of expenses allowance that are chargeable to UK income tax: - any compensation for loss of employment and any other payments connected with termination; and - any benefits received that do not fall within the above.

-ix) Pay Increases - Chief Officers
+x) Pay Increases - Chief Officers